individual-brain-charting/public_protocols/le_petit_prince/README.md

 * Select the run and press Enter.

-* Ask the questions between each run and write down the answers to the MCQ.
+* Ask the questions after each run and mark the answers on the printed sheet.
 Open the file `questions_a_presenter.pdf` for the participant with the command shown, eg.:

 	```
     $ evince -s -p 4 questions_a_presenter.pdf